OpenEvalProject/evals/manuscripts/elife-92737/v1/manuscript.md

 Macrophages are part of the first line of defense against invading mycobacteria.
 When human monocytic THP-1 cells were infected with Mycobacterium bovis BCG fused with DsRed, immunofluorescence assays revealed recruitment of galectin-9 to mycobacteria in a time-dependent manner (Figure 1F and G).
 In line with this observation, a robust accumulation of galectin-9 around invading Mtb H37Rv-GFP was also observed in THP-1 cells post infection (Figure 1H and I).
 Though galectin-9 has been reported to be critical for initiation of mTOR signaling and induction of autophagy (Jia et al., 2018; Jia et al., 2020; Bell et al., 2021), our work revealed a novel cell-autonomous mechanism whereby galectin-9 recruitment restricts mycobacterial growth in an autophagy-independent manner.

-## Carbohydrate recognition is essential for galectin-9-mediated inhibition of mycobacterial growth
+### Carbohydrate recognition is essential for galectin-9-mediated inhibition of mycobacterial growth

 Given that galectin-9 binds to β-galactoside, we interrogated whether carbohydrate recognition by galectin-9 is essential for inhibition of mycobacterial growth.
 Addition of lactose rich in β-galactoside (generally used for neutralization of carbohydrate-binding of galectin-9) completely reversed mycobacterial growth inhibition by galectin-9 in vitro (Figure 2A).
 In contrast, the addition of glucose had no such effect (Figure 2B).
 These results indicate that the β-galactose binding property of galectin-9 is involved in mycobacterial activity.
 Moreover, the addition of AG reversed growth inhibition by galectin-9 (Figure 2C), indicating that the AG-binding property of galectin-9 is involved in an anti-mycobacterial activity.
 Our previous work had demonstrated that CRD2, but not CRD1, of galectin-9, mediated its interaction with AG (Wu et al., 2021).
 As expected, the addition of purified CRD2, but not of CRD1, to some extent hindered Mtb growth, emphasizing that AG binding to galectin-9 was sufficient for anti-mycobacterial effects (Figure 2D).
 Taken together, carbohydrate recognition is essential for galectin-9-mediated inhibition of mycobacterial growth.

 ![Figure 2.](https://cdn.elifesciences.org/articles/92737/elife-92737-fig2-v1.jpg)

-**Figure 2.:** Mycobacterium tuberculosis (Mtb) growth.(A) Growth profile of Mtb H37Rv (Rv) in Middlebrook 7H9 liquid medium with or without galectin-9 (Gal9, 10 μg/mL) and lactose (1 μg/mL).
+**Figure 2.:** (A) Growth profile of Mtb H37Rv (Rv) in Middlebrook 7H9 liquid medium with or without galectin-9 (Gal9, 10 μg/mL) and lactose (1 μg/mL).
 (B) Growth profile of Mtb H37Rv (Rv) in Middlebrook 7H9 liquid medium with or without galectin-9 (Gal9, 10 μg/mL) and D-glucose (10 μg/mL).
 (C) Growth profile of Mtb H37Rv (Rv) in Middlebrook 7H9 liquid medium with or without galectin-9 (Gal9, 10 μg/mL) and AG (1 μg/mL).
 (D) Growth profile of Mtb H37Rv (Rv) in Middlebrook 7H9 liquid medium with 1 μg/mL CRD1 or CRD2 of galectin-9.
 Data are shown as mean ± SD, n=3 biologically independent experiments performed in triplicate (A–D).
 Two-tailed unpaired Student’s t test (A–D). p<0.05 was considered statistically significant.

-## Identification of anti-AG antibodies from TB patients
+### Identification of anti-AG antibodies from TB patients

 Given the higher abundance of galectin-9 in serum from active TB patients, we next interrogated whether anti-AG antibodies are present in the serum of TB patients.
 An ELISA assay was developed for the identification of anti-AG antibodies by coating AG on plates (Figure 3A).
 An adequate window of serum dilutions allowed a linear correlation between OD450 and dilution over an appropriate range (Figure 3B).
 Subsequently, we determined the relative abundance of anti-AG serum antibodies in 17 healthy donors and 25 active TB patients, all of whom had received BCG vaccination within 24 hr after birth.
 Our findings revealed a significant increase in the abundance of anti-AG antibodies among TB patients when compared to healthy donors (Figure 3C).
 We speculate that during Mtb infection, anti-AG IgG antibodies are induced, which potentially contribute to protection against TB by directly inhibiting Mtb replication albeit seemingly in vain.
 Whether anti-AG antibody levels at the site of Mtb growth in patients are too low or whether growth inhibition is nullified by excessive replication of Mtb remains to be solved in the future.